Assistant/happypanda/README.md

--S |--skip-dirs                 Skip existing directories -n |--limit (number)            Number of galleries to download ( 0 = unlimited ) -t |--tags (tag)                Download galleries that match the tags ( URL overrides this )
+-S |--skip-dirs                 Skip existing directories -n |--limit (number)            Number of galleries to download ( 0 = unlimited ) -t |--tags (tag)                Download galleries that match the tags ( URL overrides this ) -m |--no-metadata               Do not create a metadata file
    |--doujinshi                 Apply the doujinshi filter
    |--manga                     Apply the manga filter
    |--artist-cg                 Apply the artist cg filter